aleron75/mageres/README.md

 * [Magenizr ResetUiBookmarks](https://github.com/magenizr/Magenizr_ResetUiBookmarks) - Allows admin users to reset their own UI bookmarks such as state of filters, column positions and applied sorting
 * [Magento 2 bash completion](https://github.com/yvoronoy/magento2-bash-completion) - This plugin adds autocompletion for Magento 2 CLI Sub Commands and their Options
 * [Magento 2 Bash Install/Restore Script](https://github.com/yvoronoy/m2install) - A script designed to simplify the installation process of Magento 2 and rapid deployment of merchant code and DB dumps.
+* [Magento 2 Blog Extension by Magefan](https://github.com/magefan/module-blog) - Magento 2 Blog is an extension that allows you to manage your store and blog from one place without having to rely on some third-party platforms.
 * [Magento 2 Cache Clean](https://github.com/mage2tv/magento-cache-clean) - A faster drop-in replacement for bin/magento cache:clean with a file watcher
 * [Magento 2 CORS](https://github.com/graycoreio/magento2-cors) - Enables configurable CORS Headers on GraphQL and REST APIs
 * [Magento 2 Cron Job Manager](https://github.com/Ethan3600/magento2-CronjobManager) - A Cron Job Manager Module by Ethan Yehuda